 Repentance - Door to Forgiveness

 What does it mean to follow Jesus?
 There are some Christians who say that following Jesus is merely an act of profession or bare intellectual assent.
-But the New Testament tells us something different about the Christian life.
-In this sermon on Acts 5:29-32, Dr. Martyn Lloyd-Jones preaches the biblical message that following Jesus means that we believe him and repent of our sins.
-This is because to believe in Jesus is to believe in his message and to obey it.
-Those who live in unrepentant sin and immorality, but claim to be Christian, are living a lie according to the Bible.
-For there is no forgiveness without repentance.
-But Dr. Martyn Lloyd-Jones is clear that repentance is not a work, it is simply what it means to be a follower of Jesus and a Christian.
+The New Testament tells something different about the Christian life.
+In this sermon on Acts 5:29–32 titled “Repentance – Door to Forgiveness,” Dr. Martyn Lloyd-Jones preaches the biblical message that following Jesus means believing Him and repenting of sins.
+To believe in Jesus is to believe in His message and obey it.
+According to the Bible, those who live in unrepentant sin and immorality but claim to be Christian are living a lie as there is no forgiveness without repentance.
+Dr. Martyn Lloyd-Jones is clear that repentance is not a work; it is simply what it means to be a follower of Jesus and a Christian.
 It also does not mean that Christians never sin, but only that they continually turn away from their sins and look to Christ.
-What does this mean to you?
-This is the most important message any of us can hear because it alone contains salvation!
+This is the most important message any can hear because it alone contains salvation.
 There is no salvation apart from repentance of sin and trusting in Jesus.
-This sermon asks us all the crucial question, do you believe in Jesus for the forgiveness of sins?
+This sermon asks all the crucial question: “do you believe in Jesus for the forgiveness of sins?”

 About Dr. Martyn Lloyd-Jones